 |event||Represents user actions (clicks, page update, typing, page errors, etc.).
 Note that no user input or selection is collected, Apty only registers that one of the actions stated above has been performed.|

 |elementSelector||Represents the location of the actioned web element within the application’s DOM (document object model).|

-Metadata collected with Apty serves as a research material for building analytical reports for providing admins with helpful insights on application's usage patterns, task completion rate, common mistakes made by the end users, as well as by Apty Lens for defining the sequence of user actions.
-This information can be used for getting insights about the user behavior, ideas for better UI/UX, frequency and completeness of established Workflows, and whether they could fall under the category of best practice.
+Metadata collected with Apty serves as research material for building analytical reports for providing admins with helpful insights on application usage patterns, task completion rate, common mistakes made by the end-users, as well as by Activity Tracking for defining the sequence of user actions.
+This information can be used for getting insights about the user behavior, ideas for better UI/UX, frequency and completeness of established Workflow, and whether they could fall under the category of best practice.

-All text, images, and statistical information (usage data) collected by Apty are stored within Apty database servers secured by a dedicated firewall.
+All text, images, and statistical information (usage data) collected by Apty are stored securely and access is limited to authorized individuals only.
 Physical and network security is determined by the deployment method selected by the Client.